 Day 15:Chhukung -Island Peak Base Camp 5230m.4 hours trek

-A gentle walk through Chhukung valley until the Imja and Lhotse glacier moraines and reach to the base Camp of Island peak.
+A gentle walk through Chhukung valley until the Imja and Lhotse glacier moraines and reach the base Camp of Island peak.

 Day 16:Island Peak Base Camp - High Camp 5610m.
 3 hours climb

 The actual climb starts from here.
 With full preparation climb to High Camp striking off left up the steep hillside and the slope narrows entering a steep rock channel.

 Day 17:High Camp - Summit 6189m. - Base Camp - Chhukung: 8-10 hours climb